- Expand/Collapse Database

 This metadata structure is also increasingly used for national quality reports.

-ESMS, and ESQRS files can be found in Eurostat’s database.
+SIMS files as well as its subsets, ESMS and ESQRS, can be found in Eurostat’s database.
 They are attached either to individual datasets or, more generally, to collection of datasets (based on similarity of data published).
 These files are indicated using the icon.

 The picture below shows examples of reference metadata files as attached to datasets or collections of datasets in Eurobase, Eurostat’s dissemination database for statistical datasets.